 In SEO terms, a "Class C subnet" refers to a class-c sized network, where the last octet; (number separated by dots), of the IPV4 address is ignored.
 So if there are three machines, one with IP 22.214.171.124, one with IP 126.96.36.199, and one with IP 188.8.131.52, an SEO expert may say that the machines are hosted on two Class-C subnets.

 These terms have subtly different definitions in technical systems networking than in SEO, which can lead to confusion.

 A domain is the main part of a website address.
 It is usually what your website is called.
 For example in www.majestic.com, the domain would be "majestic.com".
 Within the Majestic system, this is also known as a root domain.

 "Flow Metric" is a registered trademark of Majestic.
 Flow Metrics are unique measures determined and created by Majestic.
 The scores flow through the entire web and use a logarithmic scale.
 Flow Metrics are expressed as numbers between 0 and 100, the higher the number, the stronger the signal.
 Flow Metrics measure both Trust Flow and Citation Flow.

 Find out more about Flow Metrics by watching our How to Video.

-The Fresh Index contains data crawled within the last 90 days.
+The Fresh Index contains the most recent data crawled.
 Our Fresh Index is updated frequently throughout the day.
 The links within the Fresh Index tend to have a higher probability of being live than links found in the Historic Index as these links were visited most recently.

 This is the date that the link was first located and indexed within the Fresh or Historic Indexes.